Marietta Mehanni

 Why Pelvic Floor Awareness Matters

 You can’t see your pelvic floor, but you can certainly feel the effects when it’s not functioning optimally.
-It supports your organs, helps control continence, and plays a major role in spinal alignment and breathing.
+It supports the pelvic organs, helps manage continence, assists breathing mechanics and contributes to spinal stability and alignment.

 Learn more and start your 14-day free trial here